Philosophical background of fundamentals of Ayurveda

 - Interrogation of the patient in terms of body constitution, exercising and digestive capacity, Objective examination to assess the progress of the disease,

-- Examination by inference like colour of skin, urine, and state of the pupil,
+- Examination by inference like color of skin, urine, and state of the pupil,

 - Dravya (Substance)